 Off Label Use

-The concept of “off label use” relates to situations where the product is intentionally used for a medical purpose not in accordance with the authorised product information.
+For the purposes of term selection and analysis of MedDRA-coded data, the concept of “off label use” relates to situations where a healthcare professional intentionally prescribes, dispenses, or recommends a product for a medical purpose not in accordance with the authorised product information.
 When recording off label use, consider that product information and/or regulations/requirements may differ between regulatory regions.

 Off label use when reported as an indication